Western Sydney Green Gas Project

 Jemena owns and manages significant gas and electricity assets in Australia, including a gas network that supplies 1.4 million customers in New South Wales.

-- supplied to a microturbine and/or fuel cell to generate electricity for export back to the grid, or
+- supplied to a microturbine and/or fuel cell to generate electricity for export back into the grid, and

-- supplied to an adjacent hydrogen cylinder refilling station for use in offsite applications of renewable hydrogen (including vehicle refuelling).
+- able to supply a hydrogen cylinder refilling station for use in offsite applications of renewable hydrogen (a future project extension opportunity).

-The project comprises a power-to-gas production facility and associated equipment, including:
+The project comprises a power-to-gas & gas-to-power production facility and associated equipment, including:

 - a 500kW electrolyser (including final water treatment, electrolyser stack, purification and cooling systems)